 Newcastle-under-Lyme and Stoke-on-Trent Core Spatial Strategy status

-The adopted Newcastle-under-Lyme and Stoke-on-Trent Core Spatial Strategy will remain part of the approved development plan for the area, as will the saved policies of the Newcastle-under-Lyme Local Plan 2011, until the new Joint Local Plan is adopted.
+The adopted Newcastle-under-Lyme and Stoke-on-Trent Core Spatial Strategy will remain part of the approved development plan for the area, as will the saved policies of the Newcastle-under-Lyme Local Plan 2011, until the new Local Plan is adopted.
 Planning applications will continue to be assessed against these policies although the weight given to them is dependent upon their closeness to policies within the National Planning Policy Framework.

 Community Infrastructure Levy

-Following the decision to prepare the new Joint Local Plan, the Borough Council has suspended its work on introducing a community infrastructure levy charge.
-This will be kept under review as work on the Joint Local Plan progresses.
+Following the decision to prepare the new Local Plan, the Borough Council has suspended its work on introducing a community infrastructure levy charge.
+This will be kept under review as work on the Local Plan progresses.